Girrajjangid/Machine-Learning-Projects/Deployment_API/01. SalaryPrediction(Deploy_API)/README.md

 ## ML-Model-Flask-Deployment

-In this project we deploy salary prediction model as a flask API.
+In this project we deploy salary prediction model as a API using flask library.

 ### Project Structure
 This project has four major parts :
-1. _model.py_ - This file contain Modelling.
+1. _model.py_ - This file contains Modelling/Training.
-2. _app.py_ - This contains Flask APIs that receives employee details through GUI or API calls.
+2. _app.py_ - This contains Flask APIs code that receives employee details from GUI or API calls.
 3. _request.py_ - This file used to test API.
 4. _templates_ - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.